Tankernn/JavaGridControl/README.md

-# CamSucks
+# JavaGridControl
-An alternative control software for the NZXT GRID+
+Open-Source control software for the NZXT Grid+ and Grid+v2.